 To make sure your baby's eyes heal properly and that ROP hasn't returned, go to all follow-up eye exams.
 These usually happen every 1–2 weeks.
 For scleral buckling, the ophthalmologist must examine the buckle every 6 months to account for a child's growing eye.

 What Else Should I Know?

-The goal of ROP surgery is to stop the progression of the disease and prevent blindness.
+The goal of ROP surgery is to stop the disease from getting worse and prevent blindness.
 ROP surgery has a good success rate, but not all babies respond to treatment.
-Up to 25% of babies who have ROP surgery might still lose some or all vision.
+Some babies who have ROP surgery might still lose some or all vision.

-With all types of ROP surgery, a degree of peripheral (side) vision may be lost.
+With ROP surgery, some peripheral (side) vision may be lost.
 And even if the ROP stops progressing, vision still can be affected.
-Because some vision loss and complications can happen, any child who has had ROP surgery should have regular, yearly eye exams well into adulthood.
+Because some vision loss and other eye problems can happen, any child who has had ROP should have regular, yearly eye exams well into adulthood.